Skip to main content

 tip

-If you just quickly want to install a plugin to test some changes and don't actually need the published .zip file, you can skip the publish step and just install the plugin directly from the project directory:
+If you want to test changes quickly and don’t need a published .zip file, you can skip the publish step and install the plugin directly from your project directory:

 mobro install .

-In order to install a plugin using the REST Api, execute a POST request to localhost:42069/api/plugins with a form-data body containing the unique plugin name as specified in the mobro_plugin_config.json as well as the created .zip file from the previous step.
+To install a plugin using the REST API, send a POST request to localhost:42069/api/plugins with a form-data body.
+Include the unique plugin name (from mobro_plugin_config.json) and the .zip file.

 Postman